Carolyn Penstein Rose

 Executive Editor of the International Journal of Computer Supported Collaborative Learning and the IEEE Transactions on Learning Technologies

 Statement of Career Goals

 My research program is focused on better understanding the social and pragmatic nature of conversation, and using this understanding to build computational systems that can improve the efficacy of conversation between people, and between people and computers.
 In order to pursue these goals, I invoke approaches from computational discourse analysis and text mining, conversational agents, and computer supported collaborative learning.
 I ground my research in the fields of language technologies and human-computer interaction, and I am fortunate to work closely with students and post-docs from the Language Technologies Institute and the Human-Computer Interaction Institute, as well as to direct a lab of my own, called TELEDIA.
-My groupís highly interdisciplinary work, published in 160 peer reviewed publications, is represented in the top venues in 5 fields: namely, Language Technologies, Learning Sciences, Cognitive Science, Educational Technology, and Human-Computer Interaction, with awards or award nominations in 3 of these fields.
+My groupís highly interdisciplinary work, published in over 190 peer reviewed publications, is represented in the top venues in 5 fields: namely, Language Technologies, Learning Sciences, Cognitive Science, Educational Technology, and Human-Computer Interaction, with awards or award nominations in 3 of these fields.
 An exciting current direction of my group's work is spearheading a satellite working group to support social interaction for learning in MOOCs with EdX called DANCE.
 My recent article published in Nature can be found here.